 For yeast vitality the CDR BeerLab® results were similar to those for the yeast acidification power test (APT) (correlation R2 = 0.90).
 Both methods were equally precise and repeatable.

 Comparison of the analysis results of the 5 beer samples for VDK using both, the CDR BeerLab® (calibrated values) and the reference method, showed that the results were similar (correlation R2 = 0.99).
 Thus the CDR BeerLab® method had good accuracy and is good for analyses requiring distillation and spectrophotometric measurement.

 In summary, the CDR BeerLab® yeast vitality and VDK analyses show a linear correlation with the results obtained by the reference methods and the values obtained were similar (correlation R2 ≥ 0.9).

 Campden BRI study using the CDR BeerLab® Analyser showed that:

-- The user interface was logical and user friendly
+- The user interface is logical and user friendly

-- Compared to the acidification power yeast vitality and the reference VDK methods, the CDR BeerLab® methods were much quicker
+- Compared to the acidification power yeast vitality and the reference VDK methods, the CDR BeerLab® methods are much quicker

 - The system has a low environmental impact due to minimal waste production and the very low sample and reagent volumes required